 So it’s fitting that the foundation that carries his name is working on one of today’s urgent health challenges — youth suicide prevention.

 The Dr Edward Koch Foundation runs the FNQ Suicide Prevention Taskforce.
 This Thursday it will launch a Facebook page it hopes young people who may be considering suicide can use to find help, information and support.
 The same day, the Foundation will launch the Declan Crouch Fund, to raise funds to support suicide prevention efforts in Cairns & FNQ.
 Declan Crouch was a Cairns teenager who took his own life in March 2011.

-The CEO of the Dr Edward Koch foundation is Dulcie Bird.
-Click on the audio player below to hear Dulcie explain these important initiatives.
+Listen to the CEO of the Dr Edward Koch foundation, Dulcie Bird explain these important initiatives.